HyperspaceAlmanac/SweepstakesProject/README.md

 Overall this makes the dependency between ISweepstakesManager interface and MarketingFirm a lot easier to manage.

 ###################################
-# This Project uses MailKit APi
+# This Project uses MailKit API
 ###################################

 # MailKit API License